Welcome to the MINE research group

 - Data Mining and Knowledge Discovery

-- Data Science and Intelligent Databases
+- Intelligent Databases

-- Artificial Intelligence and Artificial Companions
+- Artificial Companions

 - Supporting ESCAPE (lead by Prof. Dr. Theoharry Grammatikos, LSF; ESCAPE = Efficiency and Spreading of the Financial Crisis and Algorithmic Policy Evolution), where we analyze Thomson Reuters news messages, headlines, and alerts to identify financial topics and sentiments.
 Contact: Dimitrios Kampas, Christoph Schommer